chrisjensen/diy-portable-air-purifier/double-fan/README.md

 ## Steps

-1. Tie the elastic around the  bottom panel
+1. Tie the elastic around the bottom panel.
+You'll want it quite tight so that it holds a heavy battery pack in place.

+2.